 What is tapping?

-Tapping is to cut the internal thread inside the hole of the workpiece with a tap.
+Tapping is the process of cutting an internal thread inside a hole in a workpiece using a tap.

 1) Factors that determine tap performance include: